-- Giving you immune system components, such as man-made immune system proteins
+- Giving you immune system components, such as man-made immune system proteins.

 - Monoclonal antibodies: These are man-made versions of immune system proteins.
-Antibodies can be very useful in treating cancer because they can be designed to attack a very specific part of a cancer cell.
+Antibodies can be very useful in treating systemic problems because they can be designed to attack a very specific part of systemic cells.